craigargh/cfg-python/lesson_plans/session_3.md

 ??? minutes

 This first part of this block introduces comparisons, such as equals (==) and less than (<).
 There is not enough time in the session to dedicate time to each comparison, so they are summarised in a table.

+Make sure you point out to students that `==` is used to compare values and `=` is to set variables, as this is a common mistake with students.

 The second part of this block introduces the boolean operators `and`, `or`, and `not`.